 Prerequisites and How to Apply

 In order to attend Cambridge at Winter Haven High School, a student must apply and qualify for one of the limited seats during the open enrollment period during his/her eighth-grade year.
-For the upcoming school year, interested students must apply online during November/December, and select an available screening testing date in January.
-Based on the results of the screening test, students will be invited and notified in March.
+For the upcoming school year, interested students must apply by completing two steps:

 Students are expected to adhere to all the academic, ethical, and behavioral requirements described in the Student Code of Conduct.
 Depending on the location of a student’s residency, students and families need to be aware of the additional time commitment involved in utilizing district transportation.

 A student is eligible for a Florida Academic Scholars award if he or she meets the general eligibility requirements for the Florida Bright Futures Scholarship Program and: Has been awarded an International Baccalaureate Diploma from the International Baccalaureate Office or an Advanced International Certificate of Education Diploma from the University of Cambridge International Examinations Office.

 A student is eligible for a Florida Medallion Scholars award if he or she meets the general eligibility requirements for the Florida Bright Futures Scholarship Program and: Has completed the International Baccalaureate curriculum but failed to earn the International Baccalaureate Diploma or has completed the Advanced International Certificate of Education curriculum but failed to earn the Advanced International Certificate of Education Diploma, and has attained at least the score required under f.s.
 1009.531(6)(b) on the combined verbal and quantitative parts of the Scholastic Aptitude Test, the Scholastic Assessment Test, or the recentered Scholastic Assessment Test of the College Entrance Examination, or an equivalent score on the ACT Assessment Program.